osuosl-cookbooks/osl-matrix/documentation/osl_synapse_service.md

-# osl\_synapse\_quick
+# osl\_synapse\_service

-Quickly deploy a Matrix Synapse server, with available appservices, without needing extra resources.
+A wrapper resource to quickly deploy a Matrix Synapse server, with available appservices, without needing extra resources.

 **WARNING**: This resource is not responsible for setting up a secure web environment, please look into implementing `osl-apache` in your recipe to act as a reverse proxy.